CBIIT/fnlcr-bids-hpc/documentation/how_to_create_a_central_git_repo/README.md

 git clone [myusername@biowulf.nih.gov:]/path/to/repo/myreponame
 ```

-Use `[myusename@biowulf.nih.gov:]` in the `clone` command if the repository you just created is on a remote machine such as Biowulf.
+Use `[myusername@biowulf.nih.gov:]` in the `clone` command if the repository you just created is on a remote machine such as Biowulf.

 Now changes can be pushed/pulled to/from the new repository.